apple/swift-algorithms/Guides/Reductions.md

 While the name `scan` is the term of art for this function, it has been discussed that `reductions` aligns better with the existing `reduce` function and will aid newcomers that might not know the existing `scan` term.

+Deprecated `scan` methods have been added for people who are familiar with the term, so they can easily discover the `reductions` methods via compiler deprecation warnings.

 Below are two quotes from the Swift forum [discussion about SE-0045][SE-0045] which proposed adding `scan` to the standard library and one from